jeroenrnl/zoph/docs/UPGRADE.md

 * There are no database changes in v0.9.7 and v0.9.8

 ### Deprecated configuration ###
-I will be removing the `ssl.force`, `url.http` and `url.https` configuration option in v0.9.9 release.
+I will be removing the `ssl.force`, `url.http` and `url.https` configuration option in v0.9.9.
 As of v0.9.8, Zoph will show a warning.
 If your setup requires setting these functions, please comment on [issue#100](http://github.com/jeroenrnl/zoph/issues/100)

 ![screenshot of the deprecated options](img/zoph-ssl-config.png)